OmGandhi091611/Anime/README.md

 ## Available Scripts

 In the project directory, you can run:
+## Note:
+This is not mobile responsive as it is just fro educational purposes of how to make API calls.
 ### `npm start`

 Runs the app in the development mode.\